EdWordy/Mod-Loader-X/README.md

 -dialog to display previous action (clear mods, add mod, remove mod, launch)

--treeview of current mod folder (need to fix hierarchy)
+-listview of current mod folder

 -a method that finds all the info.xml files